- Home

 (b) If a provider intends to charge a fee of any kind, the provider:

-(i) shall notify the primary school of enrollment with whom the provider has the CCA of the purpose for fees and amounts of fees;
+(i) shall notify the primary school with whom the provider has the CCA of the purpose for fees and amounts of fees;

 (ii) shall provide timely notice to a parent of required fees and fee waiver opportunities;